 Dear friends in Christ, it is unfortunate that the spirit of the ‘spying Judas’ is still alive in our world, today.
-Just as Judas seized the opportunity to seek for his selfish gain by betraying his Master to death; likewise, as humanity is faced with the threat of COVID-19, many “spying Judases” among us are busy seizing the opportunity to betray their own very people to death by manipulating and increasing the cost of goods and services arbitrarily for their selfish interests, making it extremely difficult for the poor to survive.
-We are hereby called to put away the ‘spying spirit of Judas’.
+As Judas seized the opportunity to seek his selfish gain by betraying his Master to death; we are hereby called to put away the ‘spying spirit of Judas’.
 And for those who have been ‘betrayed’ (marginalized) and suffering already in this critical time, may you learn to call upon the Lord with confidence like today’s Psalmist [Psalm 68(69):8-10,21-22,31,33-34]: “In your great love, O Lord, answer my prayers for your favour.”

 © Fr.
 Chinaka Justin Mbaeri, OSJ